rstudio-conf-2020/dl-keras-tf/materials/01-intro/02-server-instructions.md

 2. Workshop identifier: “deep\_learn”

+3. A new page will open that provides you with:

-3. Click on the provided URL (i.e. <http://ec2>……)
+    1. A URL to your RStudio server instance (i.e. <http://ec2>……)
+    2. A username and password (they will look very generic)

-4. Log in with provided username and password
+4. Click on the provided URL and log in with username and password

 5. Click on “New Session” - use default settings: